Lowell Prescription Drug Lawyer

 Contesting Knowledge, Ability, and Intent

-In many cases, the prosecution must prove that the defendant had the knowledge, ability, and intent to exercise dominion and control over the drugs.
-We challenge these elements by:
+In many instances, the prosecution is required to prove that the defendant knowingly possessed the drugs with the intent and ability to exercise dominion and control.
+We dispute these elements by:

 Strategic Negotiations: Securing Favorable Outcomes